 The thickest old stems could be cut to the base once a year or so.
 Cuttings can be grown or it generally sets seed.

-Heat and humidity might cause a fungous marking in summer.
+Heat and humidity might cause a fungous marking in summer in tropical areas.